Optimize Your Android App Performance: Tips & Best Practices.

 3. Consider Low-configuration Device

 Low-configuration devices, such as older or budget Android devices, often have limited resources, such as lower RAM and slower processors, which can impact app performance.
-To android optimize app performance on low-configuration devices, developers can follow these best practices:

 Test on low-configuration devices: